NVIDIA H200 Price Guide 2026: GPU Cost, Rental & Cloud Pricing

 I'll admit it - I was skeptical when NVIDIA announced the H200 last year.
 The H200 price tag was steep, and I wasn't convinced that the 76% VRAM increase (from 80GB to 141GB) would justify the investment.
 But here's where I was wrong: the timing couldn't have been better.
 As models like DeepSeek and LLaMA 4 hit the scene, that extra VRAM became a game-changer.
 Let me break it down with a real-world H200 example: Running LLaMA 4's larger models (like Maverick 400B) on H100s requires two full nodes with 8 GPUs each for a higher context window.
 But with the H200?
 You can do it on a single 8-GPU H200 node.
 That's not just a convenience - it's a massive cost and complexity reduction that makes advanced AI more accessible to everyone.

-H200 Price Snapshot (November 2025)
+NVIDIA H200 Price Snapshot (January 2026)

 Cloud GPU Pricing Table